 Research & Interpretation

 Okay, you've mined your vast archives for material related to a new exhibition coming up next year.
 You've mobilized a great team of volunteers to extract information.
 They've come through again, and delivered you a mountain of simmering, tantalizing, relevant facts.
-But you realize that, with all your other responsibilities, by the time you digest all the material and whip it into shape, it will be the year 2023.
-In this situation, Variety Arts Enterprises can help.
+But you realize that, with all your other responsibilities, by the time you digest all the material and whip it into shape, it will be the year 2038.
+In this situation, a real professional can help.

 R.W.
-Bacon has been a researcher since his days as a newspaper journalist in the 1960s.
-Years later, during a long career as a performing artist, he researched and wrote two books on arcane specialties, investigating the roots of skills that extend back to the beginnings of American vaudeville and European music hall & circus.
+Bacon has been a researcher since his days as a newspaper journalist in the 1960s ... in the profession that writes "the first draft of history."
+Years later, during a long career as a performing artist, he researched and wrote books on arcane specialties, investigating the roots of skills that extend back to the beginnings of American vaudeville and European circus.
 During the decades of presenting theatrical shows packed with period flavor and content, one constant challenge was how to get the material across the footlights and connect with the contemporary audience in a fresh and immediate way.
-(Years later, during a graduate school lecture, he was tickled to learn that for years he had been an unwitting practitioner of the principles of museum interpretation!)
+(Years later, during a graduate school lecture, he realized that what he had been doing on stage for so many years was ... by-the-book museum interpretation for the public.

 Local history and family history research are particular specialties.
 R.W.
-Bacon is author of The Bacon/Weeks Story: People, Places, & Events Through the Generations (2002), and editor of The Middler, the newsletter of the Society of Middletown (Conn.)
+Bacon is author of a dozen books on multifarious history topics, and from 2005 through 2018 was the editor of The Middler, the research journal and newsletter of the Society of Middletown (Conn.)
 First Settlers Descendants.
-In his work for a regional preservation organization, he has researched and prepared guide manuals for staff, created interpretive materials for the public, and served as a guide at numerous historic house museums.
+In his years of work for a regional preservation organization, he has researched and prepared guide manuals for staff, created interpretive materials for the public, and delivered hundreds of public presentations at numerous historic house museums.
 (Above right: the Coffin House, Newbury, Mass., c.
-1678, in a 1940 photo from the Library of Congress American Memory Collection.)
+1678, in a 1940 photo from the Library of Congress.)

 R.W.
 Bacon brings to your research & interpretation project the tenacity of a hard-digging old-school news reporter, the organizational skills of an author/historian, the clear writing of a professional journalist, and the context-aware interpretation skills of an experienced public communicator.